THE AFFILIATE MARKETING PRIMER

 You might think that it makes sense to choose some word you happen to like for your I.D. (as you might with a password).
 I did that at first...
 And now I'm stuck with it!
 (I wish someone had given me that excellent advice I just gave you.)

-...Because oftentimes, that I.D. is used as part of your affiliate coding.
-Which may be visible to those clicking on your link.
+...Because oftentimes, that I.D. is used as part of your affiliate coding - which may be visible to those clicking on your link.
 And you might as well make use of every chance you get for impressing on people the validity of the link they're clicking on...
 Hence the choice of keywords that reflect back something about the link's object.

 This is comparable to choosing a descriptive domain name rather than using an undescriptive business name for your URL.
 For instance...